Don't Forget Closing Costs

-All residential real estate sales involves fixed costs.
-Buyers and sellers usually split these costs, as specified in the sales contract.
+Every home sale involves certain fixed costs.
+Buyers and sellers usually split these costs, as specified in the real estate sales contract.

 Loan Estimates (LEs)